mishmanners/TalksandEvents/Talks/GamingCPHDevFest23.md

 What is git, what is GitHub, how to use it for gaming; open source game engines that are available to use, issues/limitations when it comes to source control and gaming.
 I'll cover:

-- recap of git and GitHub; super quick 🌩️
+- quick recap of git 🌩️
+- GitHub's main features
 - collaboration and social coding
 - issues with git and gaming
 - open source game development
 - how to get involved in video game dev
 - GitHub Game Bytes
+- What next?

 ## Resources and Links